CyVerse-learning-materials/foss-2020/getting_started/glossary.rst

 **D**

 - **DevOps** Software *Dev*elopment and information techology *Op*erations techniques for shortening the time to change software in relation to CI/CD.
+- **Discovery Environment (DE):** a data science workbench for running executable, interactive, and high throughput applications in CyVerse
 - **Docker:** is an open source software platform to create, deploy and manage virtualized application containers on a common operating system (OS), with an ecosystem of allied tools.
 A program that runs and handles life-cycle of containers and images
 - **DockerHub:** official registry of docker containers, operated by Docker
 - **DOI:** digital object identifier